+fig.18b

-The Presta valve [Fig. 18b] has a narrower diameter and is only found on bicycle tires.
-To inflate a Presta valve tube using a Presta headed bicycle pump, remove the valve cap; unscrew (counterclockwise) the valve stem lock nut: and push down on the valve stem to free it up.
-Then push the pump head on to the valve fig 18a head, and inflate.
-To inflate a Presta valve with a Schraeder pump fitting, vou'll need a Presta adapter (available at your bike shop) which screws on to the valve stem once vou've freed up the valve.
+Then push the pump head on to the valve head, and inflate.
+To inflate a Presta valve with a Schraeder pump \triangleleft fitting, you'll need a Presta adapter (available at your \supset bike shop) which screws on to the valve stem once vou've Z freed up the valve.
 The adapter fits into the Schraeder pump fitting.
-Close the valve after inflation. fia.18b To let air out of a Presta valve, open up the valve stem lock nut and depress the valve stem.
+Close the valve after inflation. Σ To let air out of a Presta valve, open up the valve stem lock nut and depress the valve stem.

-WARNING: Patching a tube is an emergency repair.
-If you do not apply the patch correctly or apply several patches, the tube can fail, resulting in possible tube failure, which could cause you to loose control and fall.
+S A WARNING: We highly recommend that you carry a spare inner tube when you ride your bike, unless the bike is fitted with tubeless tires.
+Patching a tube is an emergency repair.
+If you do not apply the patch correctly or apply several patches, the tube can fail, resulting in possible tube failure, which could cause vou to loose control and fall.
 Replace a patched tube as soon as possible.